Cloud-SPAN/aws-instances/README.md

 The scripts configuration files are all validated **only** the first time any of the scripts is run against a WE; thereafter only the file **_instancesNames.txt_** is validated (below is outlined why and how you may want to handle multiple **_instancesNames.txt_** files in the same WE).
 Specifically, once it is determined, validated, and confirmed (by the user of the scripts) whether **domain names** **_are to be managed_** or **_not_** , either the file `inputs/.csconfig_DOMAIN_NAMES.txt` or the file `inputs/.csconfig_NO_DOMAIN_NAMES.txt` is created in the WE being used.
 These files are empty.
 It is only their existence that is used to drive the execution of the scripts accordingly.

 Recall that, in the file **resourcesIDs.txt** , the key word `subnetId` and its value are optional and that if they are not specified, the scripts will try to obtain a subnetID from the AWS account being used.
 As mentioned above, we have successfully tested the scripts to obtain and use a **subnetID** running the scripts with a **personal** AWS account and with an **institutional** AWS account.
 Our personal account uses the **default** subnets allocated by AWS.
 Our institutional account is configured not to use the default subnets but other subnets configured by the
 Information Technology (IT) Department at our institution.
 If the scripts cannot obtain a `subnetID`, they will display a message telling you to search for **vpc** (virtual private cloud) in the AWS Console (in the search box at the top), then click on **subnets** on the left menu.
-Copy one of thesubnetIDsdisplayed and paste in the **resourcesIDs.txt** file.
+Copy one of the `subnetIDs` displayed and paste in the **resourcesIDs.txt** file.
 If nosubnetIDis displayed in the AWS Console, you need to contact your IT department.

 In addition to the validating already discussed, the scripts follow an ALL or NOTHING policy in managing resources, as follows.
 When creating, deleting, stopping, starting, or configuring instances or related resources, any such operation must be possible for **_all_** the instances (or resources implicitly) specified in the file " _instanceNamesFile.txt_ " passed to the scripts.
 If there is a problem the scripts cancel their operation.
 The policy is implemented by checking whether any of the specified instances/resources **exists** already, that is, whether any of the files containing the AWS resource-id of the specified instances/resources **exists** in the **outputs** directory of the target workshop environment.
 No such file should exist when creating instances/resources.
 Conversely, all relevant files should exist when deleting instances/resources, or stopping, starting or configuring instances.

 The policy was implemented to **avoid overwriting** the files with AWS resource-id’s accidentally, as when this happened the corresponding AWS resources had to be deleted manually using the AWS Console.

 Note that you can manage multiple " _instanceNamesFiles.txt_ " in the **inputs** directory of any workshop environment.
 We do so to handle late registrations and cancellations to our workshops.
-The section _Unforeseen Instance Management_ [ 24 ] in the tutorial describes our approach to naming multiple "_instanceNamesFiles.txt_" so we can easily track all the scripts runs performed on a workshop environment.
+The section [Unforeseen Instance Management](https://cloud-span.github.io/cloud-admin-guide-v2q/docs/lesson02-managing-aws-instances/02-instances-management.html#unforseen-instance-management.) in the tutorial describes our approach to naming multiple "_instanceNamesFiles.txt_" so we can easily track all the scripts runs performed on a workshop environment.

 ## 8. Overview of the Online Tutorial

-How to configure and use the scripts is described in detail in the tutorial _Automated Management of AWS Instances_ [ 13 ] which covers these main topics:
+How to configure and use the scripts is described in detail in the tutorial [Automated Management of AWS Instances](https://cloud-span.github.io/clo ud-admin-guide-v2q) which covers these main topics:

 - how to open an AWS account and how to configure it both with programmatic access with the AWS CLI and with a base domain name from which to create instances (sub) domain names.
-- how to configure a **_terminal_** environment with the scripts and the AWS CLI on Linux, MacOS, and Windows (Git Bash), or in the AWS
-    CloudShell, a browser-based Linux Bash _terminal_.
+- how to configure a **_terminal_** environment with the scripts and the AWS CLI on Linux, MacOS, and Windows (Git Bash), or in the AWS CloudShell, a browser-based Linux Bash _terminal_.
 - how to configure and run the scripts to manage instances for a workshop, manage late registrations and cancellations, and some troubleshooting.
 - how to create, manage and configure Amazon Machine Images (AMIs) which serve as templates to create AWS instances.
 - the organisation and workings of the scripts.

 ## 9. Conclusions

 We have presented a set of scripts that make it easy and convenient to manage AWS instances for training delivery.
 Once an AWS account and a _terminal_ environment have been configured, only two or three files need to be configured to create and manage instances for a workshop.
 Yet most of the time only the file **_instancesNames.txt_** needs to be configured with the names of the instances to manage.
 The file **tags.txt** is optional; if specified, it has to be configured only once and we copy it for all our workshops.
 Similarly, the file **resourcesIDs.txt** needs to be configured only once for all the workshops that use instances created with the same AMI template and the same instance type (number of processors, memory size, etc.).
-The configuration of instances can also be managed with AWS _launch templates_ [ 25 , 26 ]: **json** objects that specify the AWS resources to use in creating instances.
+The configuration of instances can also be managed with [AWS launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html): **json** objects that specify the AWS resources to use in creating instances.
 We did not explore this option while designing the scripts.
 With hindsight, we consider our solution based on plain text configuration files much simpler to use for the management of multiple instances that we require.
 Using launch templates with our scripts would involve handling for each launch template a local file with the template resource-id (the equivalent to our resourcesIDs.txt file), but also creating and managing the launch templates in the AWS Console or with the AWS CLI.

 Configuring an AWS account and a _terminal_ environment for use with the scripts is somewhat involved for the various technologies involved, but it has to be made only once and the online tutorial covers all the details.
 It should take 2 to 4 hours depending on experience to cover the tutorial along with configuring the AWS account and the _terminal_ environment.